 If you are sick, have a fever, present any signs of cold, flu, or COVID-19 symptoms, or if you have been in contact with anyone who has had COVID-19 in the past 14 days, please stay home.
 We care about your health and safety.
 If you are in a high-risk group, we encourage you to continue attending online worship at tmacpensacola.com., or on our Youtube or Facebook pages.
 Our Congregational Care Team will continue to stay in touch with those who remain at home.
 While we cannot guarantee a germ-free environment, we are taking steps to help prevent transmission of Covid-19.
 You can read more about those steps below:

 Our sanctuary has been reconfigured to allow for social distancing.
 We’ve blocked off every other pew to maintain six feet between family units.

 We will have a main service only.
 There will be no kid’s ministry activities, nursery, Children’s Church or childcare; nor will any Sunday School classes be offered yet.

-To help prevent the spread of infection, we ask everyone to wear a face mask.
-This is completely voluntary.
+To help prevent the spread of infection, we encourage everyone to voluntarily wear a face mask.
 If you forget, one can be provided for you.
 Infants and toddlers are not expected to wear a mask.